Google Drive at UD

 Google Marketplace Apps and Google Additional Services enabled at UD

-Google Drive desktop app
+Google Drive Desktop App

 Differences between My Drive and Shared Drives